simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-simp_ds389
 ^^^^^^^^^^^^^^^^^^^^^^

-* New module providing SIMP-specific settings for 389-DS for providing a suitable replacement for OpenLDAP
+* New module providing SIMP-specific settings for 389 DS for providing a suitable replacement for OpenLDAP

 pupmod-simp-simp_gitlab